PLAAY Day – February 23, 2023

-Children from Ketchikan to Kaktovik will be linked via free video conferencing.
-Other available technology will be utilized for broadcasting and a recorded video will be provided to the school in advance and available online.
+Children from Ketchikan to Kaktovik will be linked via YouTube and Facebook live streaming.
+A recorded video will be provided to the school in advance and available online.

 When and Where?

-Thursday, February 23, 2017 – all across Alaska.
-10-10:30am.
+Thursday, February 24th, 2022 – starting at 8AM Alaska Standard Time.
 The whole exercise routine will be approximately 30 minutes long.
-The method of participation ranges from toll free dialing into a conference with video playing at your location to interactive VTC participation.
+The method of participation is via Facebook live.
 We can assist you in accommodating any and all needs.

 We know about the benefits of physical activity.
 It is one of the most cost-effective ways to improve a child’s self-worth, which in turn empowers them to recognize they can make active choices for improving their health.
 It increases the capacity for learning, reduces the prevalence of chronic diseases associated with inactivity, increases positive behaviors, and can mitigate risks associated with depression and suicide.